-On December 15, 2016, the Board of Directors of the Company approved the 2016 Inducement Equity Plan (the "2016 Stock Option Plan").
+On December 15, 2016, the Board of Directors of the Company (the "Board") approved the 2016 Inducement Equity Plan (the "2016 Stock Option Plan").
 The 2016 Stock Option Plan provides for the grant of equity awards to individuals who have not previously been an employee or a non-employee director of the Company to induce them to accept employment and to provide them with a proprietary interest in the Company.
+On September 20, 2018, the Board amended the 2016 Stock Option Plan to increase the total number of shares reserved for issuance under such plan by 1,200,000 shares.

-As of March 31, 2018, the total number of shares reserved under all equity plans is 9,172,948, and 2,543,909 shares were available for future issuance under such plans.
+As of March 31, 2019, the total number of shares reserved under all equity plans is 11,493,302, and 2,821,785 shares were available for future issuance under such plans.